Work resumes normally in Catalonia as Spain enforces direct rule

 Opponents of secession largely boycotted the Oct.
 1 referendum, when participants voted overwhelmingly for independence on turnout of 43 percent.

 Spain’s interior ministry named a new chief for the regional police on Saturday who has insisted that the 17,000 officers of the force should remain neutral.
-Interior Minister Juan Ignacio Zoido praised the police for their work in an open letter on Sunday and urged them to accept temporary direction from Madrid.

-“We have opened a new chapter and in this new chapter the Mossos d‘Esquadra will become again the police of all the Catalans.
-This is your duty,” Zoido said in the letter, using the title of the Catalan police force.
-He was due to meet the new Mossos chief in Madrid on Monday morning.
+Interior Minister Juan Ignacio Zoido was due to meet the new police chief in Madrid on Monday.

 The force has already withdrawn protection for sacked regional government members, who were also left without their official cars.
 Their portraits were removed from the walls of public buildings.

 The government’s move to impose direct rule received the backing of several influential Catalan business lobbies who called on firms to stay in the region.
 The chaos has prompted an exodus of businesses from Catalonia, which contributes about a fifth of Spain’s economy.
-Tourism to Barcelona has been hit and markets have darted up and down on the fast-moving developments.

 Additional reporting by Sonya Dowsett; editing by Paul Day, Paul Tait and Peter Graff